FAQS

 Members of the performance group are hand picked but wherever the team is mixed up so the maximum amount of dancers can experience this fantastic, unique and privileged opportunity.

-But in order to represent Roynon Performing Arts at high level functions and events, performers clearly have to be working to a high standard.
+In order to represent Roynon Performing Arts at high level functions and events, performers clearly have to be working to a high standard.

-If you are a pupil and interested in working towards becoming a member of the Roynon Performance Team, please let your class teacher know and they shall let you know what the next steps shall be.
+If you are a pupil and interested in working towards becoming a member of the Roynon Performance Team, please let your class teacher know and they shall let you know what the next steps are.Event Booking at Roynon Performing Arts

-If I do ballet classes, how long will it be until I can go ‘on pointe
+If I do ballet classes, how long will it be until I can go ‘on pointe‘?

 As with any learning, we all progress at different speeds.